 Winner: Ionic.
 The Ionic framework makes it quite easy and feasible to create apps.

-With React native, any 3rd party library that you might use could get outdated or become incompatible with your updated codebase.
+With React native, any 3rd party library you might use could become outdated or incompatible with your updated codebase.
 Hence, maintainability remains a big issue.

 Winner: In this criteria, both React and Ionic are not winners.
-Maintenance of libraries in React Native and Ionic both is little inconvenient due to outdated updates or constant updates respectively.
+Maintenance of libraries in React Native and Ionic is both a little inconvenient due to outdated updates or constant updates.

 In React Native, developers can deploy applications directly over-the-air to their devices with the help of Microsoft CodePush.
-It is possible to make changes to an Ionic app on demand with a feature called Ionic Deploy.
+It is possible to change an Ionic app on demand with an Ionic Deploy feature.

 Winner: Ionic.
 The user can go back and forth between the latest and older versions of an application with Ionic.

-React-native-aws-native-device-shadows – This is a library for wrapping React Native components in SDN to hook up to AWS IoT.
+React-native-AWS-native-device-shadows – This library is wrapping React Native components in SDN to hook up to AWS IoT.

-In the future, IoT developers will be able to easily build frameworks and applications based on Ionic as it can be easily integrated with Bluetooth devices, Ibeacons and wireless sensors.
+In the future, IoT developers can easily build frameworks and applications based on Ionic as it can be easily integrated with Bluetooth devices, Ibeacons, and wireless sensors.

-According to the business perspective, both frameworks prove to be time and money savers.
+Both frameworks prove to be time and money savers from the business perspective.
 Ionic, however, is more affordable than React Native when comparing both frameworks.
-Due to the fact that Ionic gives you the option to develop hybrid applications that can run across multiple platforms by creating only one codebase.
+Because Ionic gives you the option to develop hybrid applications that can run across multiple platforms by creating only one codebase.

-The functionality of Ionic 2 is based on Angular 2.x versions, one of the significant improvements made with it.
-The OnPush strategy is used by Ionic 2 components.
+The functionality of Ionic 2 is based on Angular 2x versions, one of the significant improvements made with it.
+Ionic 2 components use the OnPush strategy.
 According to the strategy, changes in the application are only detected when the input changes, rather than always automatically during execution.
-Application components are not rendered excessively in this way.
-During the build, your application is already optimized.
+It optimised your mobile app also in development.

 Winner: React native.
-Ionic 2 and React Native have similar purposes, but they differ in regards to the requirements of your project.
+Ionic 2 and React Native have similar purposes, but they differ regarding the requirements of your project.

-What is the best framework to use for your app development requirements: React Native vs Ionic?
+What is the best framework for your app development requirements: React Native vs. Ionic?
 I’ve included a list of points to consider when choosing a framework.

-For apps that revolve around video streaming, P2P marketplaces, social media or fitness functions, Ionic is a solid choice.
-With React Native, you can build an app that has higher performance, responsiveness, budget, and time requirements.
+For apps that revolve around video streaming, P2P marketplaces, social media, or fitness functions, Ionic is a solid choice.
+With React Native, you can build an app with higher performance, responsiveness, budget, and time requirements.

 In contrast to implementing native UI patterns for iOS and Android, Ionic React relies on cross-platform web technology instead of using platform controls directly.
 The performance of React Native may be higher because it uses a wide range of iOS and Android controls.

-Ionic gives you the ability to build iOS, Android, PWAs, desktop apps, and applications on any platform running the web using HTML/CSS/JS.
-Using React Native, you can build iOS and Android apps using the React JS framework, but rendering native UI elements at runtime.
+Ionic allows you to build iOS, Android, PWAs, desktop apps, and applications on any web platform using HTML/CSS/JS.
+Using React Native, you can build iOS and Android apps using the React JS framework but rendering native UI elements at runtime.

-It’s already incredible to have one code base that can be implemented in mobile apps as well as web applications, but the flexibility of CSS and responsive elements make it the perfect solution for building your next web app and PWA.
+It’s already incredible to have one code base that can be implemented in mobile apps and web applications.
+Still, the flexibility of CSS and responsive elements make it the perfect solution for building your next web app and PWA.

 Its extra versatility and ease have made react development the future of web development.
 More than 1300 developers actively use ReactJS in development, with more than 94000 pages estimated to use ReactJS.
-AngularJS had many shortcomings that were overcome by ReactJS
+AngularJS had many shortcomings that ReactJS overcame

 Social networks have made React one of the most popular front-end frameworks at the moment, with an active community.
-There are more stars on GitHub for Flutter than for React Native as of the time of writing.
+There are more stars on GitHub for Flutter than for React Native at the time of writing.
 The popular commercial applications of both Flutter & React Native.